istio/istio.io/content/docs/examples/multicluster/icp/index.md

 This example uses `cluster-1` as the local Istio control plane and `cluster-2` as the Istio remote.

-## Deploy Bookinfo Example Across Clusters
+## Deploy the Bookinfo example across clusters

-__NOTE__: The following example enables [automatic sidecar injection](/docs/setup/kubernetes/sidecar-injection/#automatic-sidecar-injection).
+The following example enables [automatic sidecar injection](/docs/setup/kubernetes/sidecar-injection/#automatic-sidecar-injection).

 1. Install `bookinfo` on the first cluster `cluster-1`.
 Remove `reviews-v3` deployment to deploy on remote: